softace/paperclip_database/README.md

 [![Code Climate](https://codeclimate.com/github/softace/paperclip_database.png)](https://codeclimate.com/github/softace/paperclip_database)

 Paperclip Database Storage is an additional storage option for Paperclip.
-It give you the opportunity to store your paperclip binary file uploads in the database along with all your other data.
+It gives you the opportunity to store your paperclip binary file uploads in the database along with all your other data.

 Requirements